Boudicca last position

-In 2018, mv Boudicca will offer a new South Africa cruise itinerary program operated with the UK to South Africa fly-cruise deals.
-The ship's fares will be inclusive of flights from London (or Manchester) to Cape Town (departure port).
+In 2018, mv Boudicca offered a new South Africa program operated with the UK to South Africa fly-cruise deals.
+The boat's fares were inclusive of flights from London (or Manchester) to Cape Town (departure port).

-The 14-night round-trip itinerary includes overnight stays in Port Elizabeth, Richards Bay, and Durban.
-The 3-night stay in Cape Town offers as tour options Scale Table Mountain (cable car ride), wine tours (Stellenbosch, Constantia), Camps Bay strolling, visiting the Victoria & Alfred Waterfront complex and the Newlands (cricket ground), Cape Town Harley Davidson bike tour, boating, shark diving, whales-dolphins watching.
+The 14-night roundtrip itinerary included overnights in Port Elizabeth, Richards Bay and Durban.
+The 3-night stay in Cape Town offered as tour options Scale Table Mountain (cable car ride), wine tours (Stellenbosch, Constantia), Camps Bay strolling, visiting the Victoria & Alfred Waterfront complex and the Newlands (cricket ground), Cape Town Harley Davidson bike tour, boating, shark diving, whales-dolphins watching.

 Inaugural "Whale-Watching Cruise" 2019